A Night on Ice

 I can’t skate.
 Not that I don’t want to, I just can’t.
 The second after I’m upright, I’m butt down.
 But my lack of ability to glide across ice does not deter from tagging along with my friends as they enjoy a night of fun at the Sculpture Garden Skating Rink.
 The rink is located adjacent to the West Wing of the Smithsonian’s National Gallery of Art.

 In the daytime, skaters whiz by sculptural pieces by famous artists the likes of Alexander Calder and David Smith.
-At night, the sculptures are hidden in the dark of the trees but the backdrop that is the National Archives building comes to light.
-There’s always music in air and on Thursday nights it’s provided by live DJs spinning music from the 60’s to current day.
+At night, the sculptures are hidden in the dark of the trees, but the backdrop that is the National Archives building comes to light.
+There’s always music in the air, and on Thursday nights it’s provided by live DJs spinning music from the 60s to current day.

 You can find me sitting on one of the stone benches, watching my friends glide by and listening to the music.
 Every few rounds, they’ll shout out to me to see if I’m okay.
 I know they’re having fun!
 If it’s really cold, you’ll find me nestled under the warmth of a blanket, clutching a warm cup of tea poured from my Thermos.
 I come prepared.
 In no time, I’m lost in my own thoughts.